OfficeDev/hands-on-labs/O3653/O3653-22 Synchronize Outlook data/QuickStartLab.md

   </configuration>
   ```
 1. Add a redirect URL to enable testing on your localhost.
-  1. Right click on **InboxSync** and click on **Properties** to open the project properties.
+  1. Right-click on **InboxSync** and choose **Properties** to open the project properties.
-  1. Click on **Web** in the left navigation.
+  1. Choose **Web** in the left navigation.
   1. Copy the **Project Url** value.
-  1. Back on the Application Registration Portal page, click **Add Platform** and then **Web**.
+  1. Back on the Application Registration Portal page, choose **Add Platform** and then **Web**.
   1. Paste the value of **Project Url** into the **Redirect URIs** field.
-  1. Scroll to the bottom of the page and click **Save**.
+  1. Scroll to the bottom of the page and choose **Save**.

-1. Press F5 to compile and launch your new application in the default browser.
+1. Press F5 to compile and start your new application in the default browser.
-  1. Once the Graph and AAD v2 Auth Endpoint Starter page appears, click **Sign in** and login to your Office 365 account.
+  1. Once the Graph and AAD v2 Auth Endpoint Starter page appears, choose **Sign in** and login to your Office 365 account.
-  1. Review the permissions the application is requesting, and click **Accept**.
+  1. Review the permissions the application is requesting, and choose **Accept**.
   1. Now that you are signed into your application, exercise 1 is complete!

 ## Exercise 2: Configure MongoDB and access the database